For Neck & Arm Pain

 You will be monitored for up to 30 minutes after the injection.
 When you are ready to leave, the staff will give you discharge instructions.
 You will also be given a pain diary.
 It is important to fill this out because it helps your doctor know how the injection is working.

 You may feel immediate pain relief and numbness in your neck and arm for a period of time after the injection.
-This may indicate the medication has reached the right spot.
+This tells you the medication has reached the right spot.

 You can usually return to work the day after the injection, but always check with your doctor.